Jay-study-nildana/FrontEndForStudents/BootstrapForStudents/README.md

 # Hire Me

 I work as a full time freelance software developer and coding tutor.
 Hire me at [UpWork](https://www.upwork.com/fl/vijayasimhabr) or [Fiverr](https://www.fiverr.com/jay_codeguy).

+# Hobbies

+I try to maintain a few hobbies.

+1. Podcasting.
+You can listen to my [podcast here](https://stories.thechalakas.com/listen-to-podcast/).
+1. Photography.
+You can see my photography on [Unsplash here](https://unsplash.com/@jay_neeruhaaku).
+1. Digital Photorealism 3D Art and Arch Viz.
+You can see my work on this on [Adobe Behance](https://www.behance.net/vijayasimhabr).
+1. Writing and Blogging.
+You can read my blogs.
+I have many medium Publications.
+[Read them here](https://medium.com/@vijayasimhabr).

 # important note